Fall/Winter 2008: I am gradually rebuilding this site with a new CMS and a new design.

 …and the bottom half of the spindle assembly.
 Spindle arbor and pulley should separate but are too tight to remove by hand.

-2 Responses to “The Deckel Pantographic Engraving Machine”
+16 thoughts on “The Deckel Pantographic Engraving Machine”

 Leave a Reply